 Post-traumatic stress disorder, or PTSD, is a psychiatric disorder characterized by a set of symptoms that interfere with the ability to function in normal, healthy ways.
 These symptoms reduce overall happiness in life and decrease feelings of well-being.
 Substance abuse and addiction commonly co-occur with PTSD.

-- Avoidance: avoiding anything mentally connected to the event
+- Avoiding anything mentally connected to the event

 - At least two symptoms affecting thought and emotion

-Re-experiencing symptoms can cause problems with everyday routines and functioning.
-These symptoms can be triggered by a thought, feeling, situation, object or word.
+These symptoms can cause problems with everyday routines and functioning, and can be triggered by a thought, feeling, situation, object or word.